Quick summary

 - Start with a blank board or a template and name your Miro board.

-- Add a Kanban board to make your lesson overview.
+- Add a Kanban board to create your lesson overview.

-- Use frames and sticky note for collecting responses and reflections from your students.
+- Use frames and sticky notes to collect responses and reflections from your students.

-- Customize your sticky notes by adding texts, colors and changing fonts using the toolbar.
+- Customize sticky notes by adding texts, colors, and changing fonts using the toolbar.

 - Add titles to each of your frames to structure your lesson visually.

-- Add a voting section for poll opinions or quiz answers.
+- Add a voting section to poll opinions or gather quiz answers.

 - Add shapes and text to make your board interactive.

-- Add comments to give feedback or instructions.
+- Add comments to give feedback or instructions to students.

 - Add another frame to let students illustrate ideas or annotate content.